 The Basic shared hosting plan is enough to start a blog.
 It includes one website, 10GB of storage, a free domain for the first year, and a free SSL certificate.
 If you plan to run multiple sites or expect rapid growth, the Plus or Choice Plus plans offer unlimited websites and more storage.
 For a single personal or business blog just getting started, Basic works fine.

-The full plan-selection breakdown, including which checkout add-ons to decline and the term length that keeps your effective cost lowest, lives in our Bluehost setup hub.
+The full plan-selection breakdown, including which checkout add-ons to decline and the term length that keeps your effective cost lowest, lives in our Bluehost setup guide.

 Choosing Your Blog Niche Before You Sign Up